Markovian dynamics for a quantum/classical system and quantum trajectories: Hybrid dynamics and stochastic differential equations

-The ``Markovian'' character of the hybrid dynamics is expressed by the fact that the instruments contain only the length of the time interval (not initial and final times) and that equation \eqref{qCKeq} holds: the transition instruments are ``time homogeneous'', as the classical transition functions for a time homogeneous Markov process, compare the properties of instruments and equations \eqref{I(E|x)}--\eqref{qCKeq} with equations \eqref{transf}--\eqref{CKeq} in Appendix \ref{app:classM}.
+The ``Markovian'' character of the hybrid dynamics is expressed by the fact that the instruments contain only the length of the time interval (not initial and final times) and that equation \eqref{qCKeq} holds: the transition instruments are ``time-homogeneous'', as the classical transition functions for a time-homogeneous Markov process, compare the properties of instruments and equations \eqref{I(E|x)}--\eqref{qCKeq} with equations \eqref{transf}--\eqref{CKeq}.

 Property \eqref{qCKeq} represents a compatibility condition among the various instruments at different times.
 Via Kolmogo\-rov's extension theorem \cite[Theor.\ 1.8]{Sato99}, this property allows to reconstruct the whole probability law of the process $X(t)$ starting from the joint probabilities at the times $0\leq t_1<t_2<\cdots<t_m$, given by